Ask a Prepper

 Why Vacuum Sealing Is Popular

-To understand the risks, it helps to first understand why vacuum sealing is so popular among preppers.
+To understand the risks, it helps to first look into why vacuum sealing is so popular among preppers.

 Most food spoilage occurs because bacteria, yeast, and mold break down proteins and fats.
 Many of these microorganisms need oxygen to grow.
 When meat is exposed to air, these microbes multiply quickly, which leads to the familiar signs of spoilage: bad smells, slimy textures, and discoloration.